INTUNE AUTOPILOT DEVICE PROVISIONING

 Common challenges include:

-• Little flexibility for user role, device type, network, or VDI scenarios
+• Little flexibility for user role, device type, slow networks, or VDI scenarios

 How Recast improves the Autopilot experience